liujjw/regos-2000/README.md

 4. Make sure the generated `C` bindings are up to date and placed in the right folders for the `C` code.
 5. Then follow the `egos` build process: `make rust_apps` ==> `make rust_install` ==> `make qemu`.

+# Testing just Rust on x86
+Standard code testing (`cargo test`).

-# Debugging + testing + running on x86
+# Testing both C with Rust on x86
-The makefile target `make rust_test` and `make rust_test_fatdisk` runs a basic test and produces binaries like `rust_test` in the `tools/` directory.
-This binary is built from C code linked with the Rust object code.
+The makefile target `make rust_test` and `make rust_test_fatdisk` runs a basic test and produces binaries like `rust_test` in the `tools/` directory, as `egos` would call the Rust code from C. This binary is built from C code linked with the Rust object code.
 This binary can be stepped through with `gdb`.
-T
+These tests are meant to be a sanity check that Rust and C are running together.

 # miscellaneous
 # c2rust treedisk